-Are your emotions running your life?
-Does worry keep you up at night?
+Does worry keep you awake at night?
 Do you ever say to yourself, "Why am I so emotional?"
+You even confess to your friends, "I'm very emotional.
+I don't know what's wrong with me."
 Or does your partner say to you, "Stop being so emotional!" or "Why do you have to be so sensitive?"

 All of these described me years ago.
 I had little to no control of my emotions and the slightest provocation incited tears.
 I even remember my now-grown son teasing me because I cried at Bambi.
 Every day, a haunting doubt kept eating at me: "Is there something wrong with me?"

-When your feelings are fluctuating erratically, hormones could be an issue, but often if you're overly emotional, it's a good sign that emotional regulation is lacking.
-Being overly sensitive can be an indicator of unresolved pain and unprocessed emotions, both of which I had in truckloads when I was a young mother.
+When your feelings are fluctuating erratically, hormones could be an issue, but often if you're an overly emotional person, it's a good sign that emotional regulation is lacking.
+Being overly sensitive can be an indicator of unresolved emotional pain and unprocessed emotions, both of which I had in truckloads when I was a young mother.
+If you're looking for how to get over emotional pain, keep reading.

 You've probably heard of emotional intelligence.
 Emotional intelligence skills are critical and can be learned.
 I built inner peace and emotional well-being from scratch—and so can you!